Tarunmehta004/India-jobs-and-skills-database/Readme.md

 ## Repo structure
 This repo consists of the following major folders:
-1. `Skills and jobs database`: This folder contains codes and databse of all jobs with valid Qualification Files at the [National Qualification Register](https://www.nqr.gov.in/).
+1. `Skills and jobs database`: This folder contains codes and database of all jobs with valid Qualification Files at the [National Qualification Register](https://www.nqr.gov.in/).
 It is only for the jobs in the NQR, with valid and clean documentation, that skills extraction is possible.
+2. `Analysis of skill clusters`: This folder contains codes and associated data for embedding the skills extracted in the above folder.
+Further, it contains a 2-dimensional, clustered representation of the skills, which I like to call the _skill cosmos_.

 <!-- # Steps taken
 1. Download QF excel list from NQR website.